prantlf/userscripts/README.md

 Search developer.opentext.com with Google
 -----------------------------------------

-Replaces the built-in search at developer.opentext.com by the Google Custom Search searching this domain only.
+Replaces the built-in search at developer.opentext.com by the Google Custom Search searching that domain only.
+The URL points to my CSE but it can be modified.
+The built-in AppWorks search remains available.

 CS UI Widgets Information
 -------------------------